ezsystems/BehatBundle/doc/running_tests.md

 ## Existing test profiles and suites

-By convention profiles and suites are defined in `behat_suites.yml` file in each bundle.
-See [BehatBundle suites](../behat_suites.yml) and [AdminUI suites](https://github.com/ezsystems/ezplatform-admin-ui/blob/1.5/behat_suites.yml) for an example.
+By convention profiles and suites are defined in `behat_suites.yml` file in each bundle, if they exist.
+See [BehatBundle suites](../behat_suites.yml) and [AdminUI suites](https://github.com/ezsystems/ezplatform-admin-ui/blob/1.5/behat_suites.yml) for examples.

 In order to run them you should execute:
 - `bin/ezbehat --profile=behat --suite=examples` (BehatBundle usage examples)